kinshuk4/daily-coding-problem-solutions/problems951_1000/README.md

 For example, `4 - 2 - 1 - 7` is a valid pattern, whereas `2 - 1 - 7` is not.

 Find the total number of valid unlock patterns of length `N`, where `1 <= N <= 9`.

+## Daily Coding Problem: Problem #986 [Easy]

+This problem was asked by Stripe.

+Given an integer `n`, return the length of the longest consecutive run of `1`s in its binary representation.

+For example, given `156`, you should return `3`.